 Finally, Stay Updated About Virtual SFRM Events

-Join the SFRM Meetup group, and if you’re interested in learning more about how to plan a virtual event, I’ll be hosting “How To…” sessions in the SFRM Volunteers Meetup where topics will range from creating a Meetup and Facebook events to other techy things to help connect people.
+Join the SFRM Meetup group, and if you’re interested in learning more about how to plan a virtual event, I’ll be hosting “How To…” sessions in the SFRM Meetup Group where topics will range from creating a Meetup and Facebook events to other techy things to help connect people.
 Look forward to seeing your amazing virtual events!